canonical/landscape-charm/README.md

 Integration Testing
 ===================

-This charm makes use of juju-deployer and the charm-tools package to enable end-to-end integration testing.
+This charm had juju-deployer and charm-tools tests.
+Those being EOL, some integration-test still exist, and can be executed using a "juju deploy" directly.
 This is how you proceed with running them:

     $ juju bootstrap localhost
     $ make integration-test

 Or if you want to use the packages from the lds-trunk PPA:

-    $ JUJU_MODEL=<model> make integration-test-trunk
+    $ make integration-test-trunk

-The JUJU_MODEL environment variable can be omitted if you want to use the current model.